Graduate Internship Opportunities 2026-2027

 This internship offers a complete, firsthand overview of the Getty Museum exhibition development process and the work of the Museum Exhibitions Department, including general project management, contract development, exhibition budget assembly and oversight, the logistics of exhibition installation and deinstallation, and other special projects as assigned.
 The intern will work closely with representatives of many Getty departments and will have the opportunity to oversee the development of at least one exhibition from beginning to end.

-The Public Programs internship at the Getty Center Museum invites a graduate student with a passion for art history, museum/curatorial studies and/or public engagement to participate in the overall development, coordination and implementation of an array of programs for different audiences, including lectures, performing arts, and other modes of public engagement.
-The position will conduct research to support current and future programs and offers hands-on experience to the many stages of program management of online, in-person and hybrid events.
-During 2024-2025, projects will be focused on the PST Arts: Art + Science Collide initiative as well as exhibition programs featuring contemporary artists.
+The Public Programs internship at the Getty Museum invites a graduate student with a passion for art history, museum/curatorial studies, and/or public engagement to participate in the overall development, coordination, and implementation of an array of programs for different audiences, including lectures, performing arts, and other modes of public engagement.
+The position will conduct research to support current and future programs and offers hands-on experience to the many stages of program management of online, in-person, and hybrid events.
+During 2026-27, projects will focus on special programs for exhibitions as well as programs focused on museum collection areas.
 Additional special projects may be assigned based upon the intern’s skills, interests and related areas of study.

 Museum: Registrar